 Then we get to the smoking jar.
 It looks like a jar of marmite.
 Thick, black, sticky tar on every surface.
 Never mind putting you off smoking – it’ll put you off your dinner!

 Tar is one of the worst things in tobacco smoke, and it’s something that isn’t produced by ecigarettes or vaping.
-So if you’re quitting, well done.
+So if you’re planning on quitting, well done.
 It’s difficult, it’s not fun, but it’s definitely worth it in the long run.

 But if you don’t think you can do it without any help at all, please don’t pick up a packet of cigarettes.
 Instead, turn to the cleaner, safer option and choose an ecigarette.